UPennBJPrager/CNT_Research_Template/README.md

 where myenv is the name of the environment you wish to create.

 #### Listing environments
-conda env list
+> conda env list

 #### Activating Environment
-conda activate myenv **where myenv is the name of the environment you wish to activate**
+> conda activate myenv

+where myenv is the name of the environment you wish to activate.

 #### Deactivating an environment
-conda deactivate
+> conda deactivate

 #### More information
 For more information, please read: https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment